 Essential Questions seminars awaken intellectual curiosity while acclimating you to habits of mind (i.e., persistence, metacognition, flexibility, openness) that are crucial to your success in college and your career readiness.

 Are Robots People?

-What makes a person a person?
-Can robots be considered people too?
-This course explores the relationships among intelligence, bodies, biologically-generated emotions and self-awareness.
-We then consider how sentience might apply to different types of robots in real life and in tv/film.
+This course explores what makes a person a person and whether robots can be considered people too.
+We begin by considering whether sentience is merely some sort of intelligence or whether it must involve a living, breathing body with biologically-generated emotions and self-awareness.
+We then consider how sentience might apply to different types of robots, in the real world and in fiction/film.